Sudbury man charged in deadly assault in Barrie, Ont.

 -

+Police issue arrest warrants for suspects in violent Milton, Ont. carjacking caught on video

+Police are searching for two suspects in connection with a violent carjacking that took place in a Milton, Ont. grocery parking lot earlier this week.

-The sun won't set before 6 p.m. in Toronto for 8 months after today
+The sun won't set before 6 p.m. in Toronto again for 8 months

 Toronto is hurtling past a winter milestone.
 Here's when the clocks jump forward and what to expect weather-wise as we head into March.